 Don’t settle for complacency.

 Momentum will push to new, larger challenges.
-Momentum can be the driving force that pushes you towards success.
+Momentum is often the driving force pushing you towards success.

 So keep pushing yourself until you look forward to challenges.

 Until you recognize boredom for frustration.

 Until you don’t want it in your life anymore.